Home

 There have been times that I've gone on a leaf peeping cruise with shorts and t-shirt and other times with a heavy coat and earmuffs.
 It didn't matter because I was ready for the temperatures and was able to enjoy the outdoors.

-In the summer, it can be quite warm in the Lake Winnipesaukee area but it's important to have a light jacket along in case the weather turns.
+In the summer, it can be quite warm in the Lake Winnipesaukee area of New Hampshire but it's important to have a light jacket along in case the weather turns.

 The winter time is definitely cold weather gear.
 There's no need for shorts but you might want to bring extra clothes in case its really cold.